MarkPflug/Sylvan.BuildTools.Resources/README.md

 - Doesn't require modifying the .csproj (adding a single resx file will add ~12 lines to your csproj file)
 - Doesn't require Visual Studio to function. (resx files don't work in VS Code for example)

-Referencing the Elemental.JsonResource package will *not* add any dependency to your project.
+Referencing the Sylvan.BuildTools.Resources package will *not* add any dependency to your project.
 The package operates at build time and will embed resources in your output assembly, and includes compiled code files containing resource accessors.

 Json resource files use the ".resj" file extension, and a very simple json document to specify resources.